junxit/us-congress-bills-112/bill.md

 - **(e)** *Repeal of statutory invention registration*
   - **(1)** *In general* Section 157 of title 35, United States Code, and the item relating to that section in the table of sections for chapter 14 of title 35, United States Code, are repealed.
   - **(2)** *Removal of cross references* Section 111(b)(8) of title 35, United States Code, is amended by striking “sections 115, 131, 135, and 157” and inserting “sections 131 and 135”.
-  - **(3)** *Effective date* The amendments made by this subsection shall take effect 1 year after the date of the enactment of this Act, and shall apply to any request for a statutory invention registration filed on or after that date.
+  - **(3)** *Effective date* The amendments made by this subsection shall take effect 18 months after the date of the enactment of this Act, and shall apply to any request for a statutory invention registration filed on or after that date.
 - **(f)** *Earlier filing date for inventor and joint inventor* Section 120 of title 35, United States Code, is amended by striking “which is filed by an inventor or inventors named” and inserting “which names an inventor or joint inventor”.
 - **(g)** *Conforming amendments*
   - **(1)** *Right of priority* Section 172 of title 35, United States Code, is amended by striking “and the time specified in section 102(d)”.